Numerical Scattering Amplitudes with pySecDec: New features of

 This scaling structure makes the integration times inherently unpredictable: if during the integration an integral is evaluated on an unlucky lattice, then \textsc{Disteval} will overestimate the integral's $w_i$ parameter, and will assume that many more samples of this integral are needed to achieve the requested precision, wasting integration time.
 The practical impact of this is usually low to moderate, unless one encounters a very unlucky lattice such as the one marked with a star in \ref{fig:precision-by-lattice}.
 To some extent, this effect can be tamed by the \textit{median QMC rules}, introduced in the following section.

-\subsection{Median quasi-Monte Carlo rules}
+\subsection{Median Quasi-Monte Carlo rules}

-The quasi-Monte Carlo integration in previous versions of \pysecdec{} was based on pre-computed generating vectors, provided with the \textsc{Qmc} library~\cite{Borowka:2018goh}.
+The Quasi-Monte Carlo integration in previous versions of \pysecdec{} was based on pre-computed generating vectors, provided with the \textsc{Qmc} library~\cite{Borowka:2018goh}.
 These generating vectors were constructed using the component-by-compo\-nent~(CBC) method~\cite{CBC}, minimizing the worst-case error of the QMC integration, assuming arbitrary integrands belong to a Korobov space with smoothness $\alpha=2$ and using product weights.

 However, for a given integrand, a lattice of size $n$ based on the above CBC~construction might not be the optimal choice, resulting in the unlucky lattices illustrated in the previous section.
-Furthermore, if the requested precision of the integral can not be achieved with the largest lattices provided with the \textsc{Qmc} library (currently $\sim 7\cdot 10^{10}$ sampling points), the error can only be improved by repeated sampling of this lattice with random shifts, resulting in a $n^{-1/2}$ scaling of the integration error.
+Furthermore, constructing lattices via the CBC method is computationally expensive, and the largest such lattice currently provided by the \textsc{Qmc} library has $\sim 7\cdot 10^{10}$ sampling points.
+If the requested precision of the integral can not be achieved with the largest available lattice, the error can only be improved by repeated sampling of this lattice with random shifts, resulting in a $n^{-1/2}$ scaling of the integration error, negating the benefits of QMC integration.